rejin-django/assignment/README.md

 Data Persistence: Optional saving and loading of company data using JSON for simplicity.
 Unit Tests: Basic tests to validate the functionality of core methods.

-This implementation covers all the requirements outlined and provides a solid foundation for an Employee Management System using OOP principles and Python.